 The U.S. Government and the Centers for Disease Control (CDC) do not classify Dihydrogen Monoxide as a toxic or carcinogenic substance (as it does with better known chemicals such as hydrochloric acid and benzene).
 Both the Obama Administration as well as Republicans in Congress have long ignored taking action against this chemical whose presence in many parts of Florida's top communities is so widespread.

 Some of the dangers of DHMO include Death due to accidental inhalation even in small quantities as well as severe tissue damage due to prolonged exposure to solid DHMO.
 At the macro scale, thermal variations in DHMO are a suspected contributor to the El Nino weather effect.
 DHMO is often found in biopsies of pre-cancerous tumors and lesions.

 Carlos Bravo, a long time resident of the fly-in community indicated he was not worried when questioned about DHMO.
 He added that "I've lived in this community for 15 years with my family and we have been exposed all this time with no ill side effects at all".
-Bravo is also the largest investor in Spruce Creek properties as well as the CEO of Karlhaus Realty.
+Bravo is also one of the largest investors in Spruce Creek properties as well as the CEO of Karlhaus Realty.